nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: List all uncompleted tasks / deadlines / events
 **MSS**

-1. User requests to list all uncompleted tasks / deadlines / events
+1. User requests to list all uncompleted items.
-2. TaskManager shows a list of uncompleted tasks / deadlines / events
+2. TaskManager shows a list of uncompleted item.

 #### Use case: View details of a task/deadline/event
 **MSS**

-1. User requests to list task/deadline/event (TDE).
+1. User requests to list items.
-2. TaskManager shows a list of TDEs.
+2. TaskManager shows a list of items.
-3. User requests to view details of a specific TDE in the list.
+3. User requests to view details of a specific item in the list.
-4. TaskManager displays details of the TDE. <br>
+4. TaskManager displays details of the item. <br>
 Use case ends.

 **Extensions**

 >2a.
-The TDE list is empty. <br>
+The item list is empty. <br>
 >Use case ends.